 Exped Venus II

-High quality four-season tent offers plenty of floor space and peace of mind.
-Both door zippers failed after around 30 nights use.
+High quality, four-season tent offers plenty of floor space and peace of mind.
+Zipper issue which has been resolved by replacing zippers with heavier zippers.

 - Large, luxurious

 (23/10/2017) I'm amending this review again, another two years down the track, and four years from my original review.
 The tent is now more than six years old.

 We have continued to use this tent in the Californian Sierra Nevada and the Australian Alps; it is our only tent.
 I guess we would have camped somewhere around 150 nights in the Venus 2 now.
 Since my last amendment we have camped in high winds and snow and continue to be impressed and charmed by our little mobile home-away-from-home.